View John Champa's Obituary on TheDay.com and share memories

 |

-He was a United States Navy veteran of World War II, and retired from security at Pfizer.
+John worked for the New York, New Haven & Hartford Railroad in the bridge and building department and as a house painter.
+In 1958, he worked as a security officer for Pfizer Inc., until his retirement in 1987.
+During this period of his life, he also worked as a cartoonist and sold his first cartoon for twenty-five dollars.
+He also did work for the Popular Rotorcraft Association (P.R.A.)
+Magazine.
+His biggest thrill was the gyrocopter, which he built from a kit in 1967.
+He flew it for twenty years before donating it to the New England Air Museum in Windsor Locks in 1987, where it stands on display.

+Besides his beloved his wife Elvira of 70 years of devotion, two sons survive him, John of Oakdale, and Jamie of New York City; and two grandchildren, Cody and Ryan Champa of Wisconsin.
+He was predeceased by five siblings: Tony Champa, Josephine Beuchler, Angelina Gorton, Maria Turner and Joseph Casano.

 His family will receive relatives and friends from 4 to 7 p.m.
-Tuesday, Jan.
-14, at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
+Tuesday at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
 The funeral will assemble at 11 a.m.
-Wednesday, Jan.
-15, and proceed to a Mass of Christian Burial at noon in St. Joseph Church, New London.
-Interment with military honors will follow in St. Mary Cemetery, New London.
+Wednesday and proceed to a Mass of Christian Burial at noon in St. Joseph Church, New London.
+Interment will be with military honors in St. Mary Cemetery, New London.

-A complete obit will appear in the Monday edition of the Day.